zack-bitcoin/amoveo/docs/compile_ubuntu.md

-Make sure that your system is up-to-date and that you are running Ubuntu 16 or later:
+Make sure that that you are running Ubuntu 16 or later:

 (earlier versions of ubuntu requires manually installing the latest version of erlang, because the package manager installs an old version)